AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47910-missing-orders-invoices-shipments-credit-memos-in-respective-entity-grids.md

 1. Now place the new order.
 1. Invoice the previous order.
 1. Run the cron again expecting the new order to be synced.
-1. Go to the order grid in the admin.
+1. Go to the order grid in the Admin.

 <u>Expected results</u>: